dCO2/Dendron-for-Pubd-Notes/notes/Next-js.md

 - ![[what i expect from exposés on technologies#^anchor-production-problems]]
 - next-auth
 - Clerk auth
-- contentLayer: "Contentlayer is the glue between your content and your code. ...
-When Contentlayer transforms content into data, it also creates type definitions for that data" https://contentlayer.dev/docs/concepts/how-contentlayer-works-da5b2220
+- contentLayer: "It is a content preprocessor that validates and transforms your content into type-safe JSON you can easily import into your application." https://contentlayer.dev/docs/concepts/how-contentlayer-works-da5b2220
 - [[how to implement viewcount for a webpage]]?
   - Redis/serverless' Upstash, etc.
 - vercel <sub>[[serverless]]</sub>